StateFarm-STEM/hablogger/python/raspberrypico/lesson4/README.md

 ### Install GT-U7 Driver

-Drivers are code modules for enabling certain functionality, oftentimes provided by the open source community.
-One such driver allows us to read data from the GT-U7 module.
-This driver is called `gtu7.py`.
+Drivers are code modules for enabling certain functionality.
+One such driver allows us to read data from the GTU-7 module.
+This driver is called `gtu7.py` and is located in the [../drivers/src/gtu7.py](../drivers/src/gtu7.py) location.
 The following steps will result in saving this driver to the Raspberry Pi Pico so the driver can be used by our Python code.

-1. Download the driver called `gtu7.py` located in the [src/drivers](./src/drivers/) folder.
+1. Download the driver called `gtu7.py` located in the [../drivers/src/gtu7.py](../drivers/src/gtu7.py) location.

 1. Connect your Raspberry Pi Pico to your computer using the USB cable.